 - Autism: While not all children with autism have language delays, autism frequently affects communication.

 - Intellectual disability: A variety of intellectual disabilities can cause language delays.
 For instance, dyslexia and other learning disabilities lead to language delays in some cases.

 Language delays can have many causes.
-Some children may have more than one factor that contributes to language delay.
-Other children have no apparent reason for the language delay.
+Some children may have more than one factor that contributes.
+Other children have no apparent reason for the delay.
 Common causes include: